cyrilkiller/groovy-breadcrumbs-plugin/README.md

 To redefine breadcrumb use ``@BreadCrumbs``

-The breadcrumb can be reset in three ways
+The breadcrumb can be reset by three ways

 * static
 * session